devicetree-org/devicetree-specification/source/devicenodes.rst

 ``/cpus`` Node Properties
 -------------------------

-A cpus node is required for all device trees.
+A cpus node is required for all devicetrees.
 It does not represent a real device in the system, but acts as a container for child cpu nodes which represent the systems CPUs.